Cactus Cut Potatoes and Dip

 If you can’t see yourself going through enough pickled jalapenos, you can always fake it:

-Combine a cup of water, a cup of white vinegar, a Tbsp of sugar, and 2-3 cloves of garlic in a small pot.
+Combine a cup of water, a cup of white vinegar, a tablespoon of sugar, and 2-3 cloves of garlic in a small pot.
 Slice up 8-10 jalapenos (or more, if you like), and add it to the pot.

 COVER THE POT and simmer very gently for 30 minutes or so, without removing the lid.
 Let it cool with the lid on.